python/cpython/Doc/c-api/init.rst

    Asynchronously raise an exception in a thread.
 The *id* argument is the thread id of the target thread; *exc* is the exception object to be raised.
 This function does not steal any references to *exc*.
 To prevent naive misuse, you must write your own C extension to call this.
-Must be called with the GIL held.
+Must be called with an active :term:`thread state`.
    Returns the number of thread states modified; this is normally one, but will be zero if the thread id isn't found.
 If *exc* is ``NULL``, the pending exception (if any) for the thread is cleared.
 This raises no exceptions.